Language and Experience: A Computational Model of Social Learning in Complex Tasks: Introduction

-We address this challenge with a Bayesian framework that treats linguistic guidance and direct experience as complementary evidence sources agents can leverage to infer executable, program-like world models.
-To make this possible, we introduce three key contributions: \begin{itemize}[left=0.5em, itemsep=1pt, topsep=2pt] \item \textbf{LMs as speaker models:} We leverage LMs to approximate the probability that a human with specific world beliefs would produce particular linguistic advice, enabling agents to interpret and generate human-interpretable guidance. \item \textbf{Inference from linguistic evidence:} This speaker model is used to evaluate the plausibility of received advice under different candidate world models, allowing linguistic input to shape Bayesian inference alongside experiential learning. \item \textbf{LM-accelerated inference:} We use LMs to transform advice into targeted proposal distributions, guiding Bayesian updates towards the most promising regions of the hypothesis space. \end{itemize} These mechanisms allow agents to learn efficiently from naturalistic linguistic input, update their beliefs in real-time, and share discoveries with others\,---\,forming the basis for more structured and communicative learning systems.
+Our primary aim is to contribute to cognitive science by offering a computational account of how humans integrate language and experience.
+We propose a Bayesian framework that treats linguistic guidance and direct experience as complementary evidence sources learners can leverage to infer executable, program-like world models.
+To make this possible, we introduce three key contributions: \begin{itemize}[left=0.5em, itemsep=1pt, topsep=2pt] \item \textbf{LMs as speaker models:} We leverage LMs to approximate the probability that a human with specific world beliefs would produce particular linguistic advice, enabling our model to interpret and generate human-interpretable guidance. \item \textbf{Inference from linguistic evidence:} This speaker model is used to evaluate the plausibility of received advice under different candidate world models, allowing linguistic input to shape Bayesian inference alongside experiential learning. \item \textbf{LM-accelerated inference:} We use LMs to transform advice into targeted proposal distributions, guiding Bayesian updates towards the most promising regions of the hypothesis space. \end{itemize} These mechanisms allow our computational model to learn efficiently from naturalistic linguistic input, update beliefs in real-time, and share discoveries with others\,---\,forming the basis for more structured and communicative learning systems.